Read below and spread this meme further

-Either our mind becomes our servant, and memes keep dying while we prosper because of their evolution and useful knoweledge.
+Either our Mind becomes our servant, and memes keep dying while we prosper because of their evolution and useful knowledge.

-Or our mind becomes our master, and we keep dying and suffering while memes prosper on top of us.
+Or our Mind becomes our master, and we keep dying and suffering while memes simply feast on us, like bacteria.

 The choice is ours, collectively.

 You are now aware of The Meta Meme.